Botman-Hotman/DataProcessor/readme.md

 ## Sql

 # Setup
 The project requires pipenv as means to manage dependencies.
-A folder for logs and imports /exports is needed as well.
-Not included in the push as it would be bad dev practice.
+A folder for **logs** and **imports** / **exports** is needed as well.
+Not included in the push as it would be bad dev practice as it could contain secrets!.

 $ `
 git clone git@github.com:Botman-Hotman/DataProcessor.git &&